Sachar Dental NYC

 The American Dental Association (ADA), recommends brushing and flossing twice a day.
 We recommend using a soft bristle toothbrush that is small enough to reach all areas of the mouth.
 Using a stiffer toothbrush can lead to brush abrasions and gum recession.
 Below are the steps that we recommend to brush your teeth properly:

 Brushing alone will not remove all the plaque from between the teeth and under the gums.
 Therefore, flossing is very important.
+The ADA recommends flossing to clean hard to reach tooth surfaces.
 Flossing should be done at least once a day.
 The proper technique to floss is as follows: Take a length of loss and hold it tightly between 2 of your fingers.
 Press the floss between the teeth and under the gums and move the floss up and down with pressure against each tooth and tooth root.
 Be sure to floss in between each tooth.
 You can start in one corner of the mouth, and work your way across and over.
 Unfortunately, flossing alone is not enough to remove all the plaque that forms between the teeth and under the gums.
 It is still very important to come in twice per year for your professional dental cleaning.

 What if I do not like to floss?

 At Sachar Dental NYC, we are very well aware that many of our patients do not like to floss, and often do not floss on a regular basis.
 For these patients, we recommend that they come in every three months for dental cleaning instead of every six months, in lieu of flossing every day.
 This will allow the proper removal of plaque from under the gums and between the teeth to ensure you have healthy teeth and gums.

 For your proper oral health, be sure to floss and brush every day.
 Also be sure to call us to come in for your twice per year cleaning.